March 09, 2007

 Michael G. Rosenfeld, M.D.

-y of California, San Diego (UCSD), where he is also a Howard Hughes Medical Institute (HHMI) Investigator and a member of the UCSD Moores Cancer Center
+y of California, San Diego (UCSD), where he is also a Howard Hughes Medical Institute (HHMI) Investigator and a member of the UC San Diego Moores Cancer Center

 .
 In addition, he is an adjunct professor at the Salk Institute for Biological Sciences.